W4RA/speechmatching/examples/telegram-bot/README.rst

  - Recording registration state: the bot expects a voice message to register with the previously given textual representation of it.
 One or more recording may be given after each other.
-If instead of a recording, a text message is received, the bot will abandon the previous word if not recordings were registered to it, or keep it, and more to the "text state".
+If instead of a recording, a text message is received, the bot will abandon the previous word if no recordings were registered to it, or keep it, and move to the "text state".

  - Interpretation state: the bot expects a voice message to match against the previously registered recordings.